Stephen Phillips (British politician): Early life and education

-Stephen Phillips was born in London on 9 March 1970, the son of Stewart Charles Phillips, a civil servant, and his wife Janice Frances née Woodhall.
+Stephen Phillips was born in London on 9 March 1970.
+He was the son of Stewart Charles Phillips, a civil servant, and his wife Janice Frances née Woodhall.

-He attended St. Mary's and Hardye's School prior to attending Canford School, Dorset, for A Levels, attending Oriel College, Oxford, from 1988 to 1992, where he graduated with a BA degree (proceeding MA [Oxon]) in Jurisprudence (Law) in 1991; he pursued postgraduate studies at Oxford University, receiving a Bachelor of Civil Law (BCL) in 1992.
+He attended St. Mary's and Hardye's School, prior to being privately educated at Canford School, Dorset, for A Levels, attending Oriel College, Oxford, from 1988 to 1992, where he graduated with a BA degree (proceeding MA [Oxon]) in Jurisprudence (Law) in 1991; he pursued postgraduate studies at Oxford University, receiving a Bachelor of Civil Law (BCL) in 1992.

 After studying to become a barrister at the Inns of Court School of Law, he was called to the Bar at Lincoln's Inn in 1993.
 He took silk (QC), and since 2009 has also served as a recorder.
 He was chairman of the governing body of Frank Barnes School, one of the few sign-bilingual schools for deaf people in Britain.

 Phillips served a short commission in the British Army, as a Welsh Guards officer.
 In 2008, he contested a by-election for Hampstead Town ward (where he lives) on Camden London Borough Council, that had been triggered by the resignation of the Conservative incumbent, but lost to the Liberal Democrats.